 Introducing the FX Swap Trade in developing markets

 Here’s a very simple trade.
 In our market in Pakistan, a bank can raise foreign currency deposits.
+Let us assume that:

-The bank earns 0.25% on this deposit, which comes to around $25,000.
+- The bank earns 0.25% on this deposit, which comes to around $25,000.

-The bank deals regularly in the interbank market.
+- It deals regularly in the interbank market.
 In Pakistan, let’s assume that the interbank rate is at 12%.

-Thus, the bank has an asset on which it is earning only 25 basis points, whereas if it were to borrow money, it would have to do it at a rate of 12%.
+Thus, the bank has an asset on which it is earning only 25 basis points.
+Whereas if it were to borrow money, it would have to do it at a rate of 12%.
 To rectify this discrepancy, the bank decides to sell these dollars.
 The current exchange rate is PKR 100 to a dollar, which gives the bank 1 billion PKR.

 Now, the bank can invest or lend this amount at a rate of 12% and earn PKR 120 million.
 Thus, rather than earning $25,000, the bank now earns $1.2 million.
-What is the risk in going for this action?
+What is the risk of going for this action?

-The bank can therefore decide to structure the transaction in such a way that it does two things.
+The bank can, therefore, decide to structure the transaction in such a way that it does two things.

 The first is that the bank sells dollars and gets PKR.
 At the same time, the bank also agrees to buy dollars one year from now.
 This effectively means that it enters into a forward contract.
 The forward transaction occurs at the forward rate.
 This is calculated as the difference between the expected inflation rate and the expected interest rate.
 Let’s assume that this forward rate is PKR 109 to a dollar.